Kinmen: Sea

-People coming from Mainland China can also visit Kinmen using ferry via Fujian from Xiamen at Wutong Ferry Terminal or from Quanzhou arriving at Shuitou Pier in Jincheng Township.
-Kinmen to Xiamen Ferry, is a popular route between the Chinese Mainland and Taiwanese tourists alike, with brisk connections available between the ferry ports and Kinmen Airport (for Taiwanese destinations) and Xiamen's Airport and Xiamen North Railway Station (for Mainland destinations).
-The Kinmen-Quanzhou Ferry is only available to local travellers and foreigner passport holders are not permitted to use this service.
+People coming from China can also travel to Kinmen via ferry from Xiamen's Wutong Ferry Terminal or Quanzhou, arriving at Shuitou Pier in Jincheng Township.
+The Kinmen-Quanzhou Ferry is only available to local travelers.
+Foreigner passport holders are not permitted to use this service.

-A new commercial port has been built adjacent to the Shuitou Pier on newly reclaimed land.
-This will handle the majority of sea freight to and from Kinmen.
-Previously most of this traffic was handled by a smaller port on the South-East corner of the island in Jinhu Township.
-In the past, due to constant artillery shelling from the Chinese mainland, an underground port was used to supply the island in times of conflict at the Zhaishan Tunnels on the South-Western tip of the island but this has been decommissioned and turned into a tourist attraction.
+A new commercial port has been built on newly reclaimed land adjacent to the Shuitou Pier.
+The new port will handle the majority of sea freight to and from Kinmen.
+Previously, most of this traffic was handled by a smaller port in Jinhu Township, on the southeast corner of the island.
+In the past, due to constant artillery shelling from China, an underground port at the Zhaishan Tunnel was used to supply the island in times of conflict.
+It has since been decommissioned and converted into a tourist attraction.

-Greatly used as a transit route between the Chinese Mainland and Taiwan Island, buses also connect to the ferry terminal to allow for quick transfer to Xiamen.